simonepietraroia/Geo-Quiz/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the main Branch Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://simonepietraroia.github.io/Geography-Quiz/